square/connect-api-examples/connect-examples/oauth/php/README.md

 ### Download Composer and dependencies

-This application requires the Unirest HTTP library for PHP, which you install via Composer.
+This application requires the PHP Square SDK as well as DotEnv for reading environment variables, which you install via Composer.

-First, download Square in this directory with the instructions on [this page](https://getcomposer.org/download/).
+First, download Composer in this directory with the instructions on [this page](https://getcomposer.org/download/).

 After you've downloaded Composer, install the dependencies with the following